 Ms. Bopang Khutsoane, Deputy Director of the Global Climate Change and Green Transport Strategy Project Manager in the Department of Transport, opened presentations with an overview of the South Africa’s Green Transport Strategy.

 The Green Transport Strategy aims to minimise the negative effects of energy usage in the transport sector, specifically upon human health and the environment.
 The Strategy promotes sustainable energy development and energy use through increasing the implementation of efficient practices and investing heavily in green transport.
-The Strategy is a first step to South Africa applying global climate mitigation obligations in the transport sector, to ensure that it’s people and environment are secure in the future.
+The Strategy is a first step to South Africa applying global climate mitigation obligations in the transport sector, to ensure that people and environment are secure in the future.

 A variety of additional mechanisms were outlined, targeting different features of the transportation system – including modal shifting, better integrated transport systems, improved vehicle efficiency, and technology changes, such as incorporating electric vehicles (EVs) and hydrogen fuel cells.